tros01/datacamp/readme.md

 Each notebook is broadly guided by and builds on the flow of tasks given by the course.

-Courses taken
+- A/B testing
+     * A/B Testing in Python
+     * A/B Testing in R
+- SQL

-- Introduction to SQL
+     * Introduction to SQL
-- Intermediate SQL
+     * Intermediate SQL
-- Joining Data in SQL
+     * Joining Data in SQL
-- Data Manipulation in SQL
+     * Data Manipulation in SQL
+- Time series modelling
-- GARCH Models in Python
+     * ARIMA Models in Python
-- A/B Testing in R
+     * ARIMA Models in R
-- A/B Testing in Python
+     * GARCH Models in Python

 ## Course toolbox